11 Types of Plums: Every Taste & Color Pictured Here

 Which are Your Favorite Types of Plums?

 Plums are the delicious tart-flavored fruits many have come to love, especially if they had a plum tree around growing up.
-Some of them bear an uncanny resemblance to cherries and peaches in the sense that they are a great source of many of the same nutrients.
+Some of them bear an uncanny resemblance to cherries and many types of peaches in the sense that they are a great source of many of the same nutrients.

 They're amazing when added to jams and jellies.
 But if that’s not your thing, you could eat them just the way they are and still experience a slice of heaven in your mouth.
 Try all of the types of plums and then maybe try growing a tree of your favorite!